Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 - To identify top-performing products by rating and reviews
 - To compare actual prices to discounted prices
 - To estimate potential revenue across categories
-- To analyze the distribution of customer satisfaction
+- To analyse the distribution of customer satisfaction
 - To build an intuitive Excel dashboard for stakeholders

 ---